FIA World Motor Sport Council

+The World Motor Sport Council (WMSC) is a part of the governance structure of the Fédération Internationale de l'Automobile.
+It has responsibility for all aspects of international motor sport.
+It meets at least three times a year to decide on rules, regulations, safety and development of motor sport at every level from karting to Formula One.

+The World Motor Sport Council, in its administration of international motor sport, prioritises improvements in safety and environmental standards across all forms of the sport, adopts common regulations across the various series, and nurtures motor sport's roots by developing all forms of the sport, especially among the youth and in developing countries.

-The World Motor Sport Council (WMSC) is a major organ within the Fédération Internationale de l'Automobile's governance structure.
-Its primary role is amending current regulations and drafting new regulations for all of international motor sport.
-One of the main duties of the WMSC is to allow motor sport to: Continue to develop with an emphasis on maintaining safety for the drivers and spectators, and to encourage competitive motoring innovation which adheres to environmental standards.
-The FIA's largest motorsport championships include the FIA Formula One World Championship, the World Endurance Championship (WEC), and the FIA World Rally Championship.
-The World Motor Sport Council's membership is chosen by the FIA General Assembly, which contains representatives from national automobile clubs (ASNs) throughout the world.
+The World Motor Sport Council's membership is chosen by the FIA General Assembly, which contains representatives from national motorsport authorities (ASNs) throughout the world.
 It is one of two FIA World Councils; the other council is responsible for administrating "issues affecting the automobile in society (The World Council for Automobile Mobility and Tourism (WCAMT)).

 The World Motor Sport Council meets a minimum of three times a year to consider proposals from specialist FIA Commissions and subsidiaries.
-It has a current membership of 28 members, including the FIA President Mohammed bin Sulayem and Formula One chairman Stefano Domenicali.

 Member list and Constituency (2022–term)

-Governance

-The World Motor Sport Council is the most senior body in the FIA's Governance structure.
-The FIA and the World Council both implement a bureaucratic structure in the form of departments.
-Though, given the content of the World Motor Sport Council's "Terms of references" the FIA has a linear approval progression system that requires the assent of the World Motor Sport Council for any amendments.

 The most crucial roles and responsibilities of the World Motor Sport Council include: